St Mary's Salehurst

 The Services (at St Mary's)

-- We pray for the visiting Priests who lead our Sunday services; that they will know the grace and peace of our Lord as they serve this congregation;
+• We give thanks for the visiting Priests who lead our Sunday services, that they will know the grace and peace of our Lord in their lives and ministries; we pray God's special anointing on Helen as she leads and preaches at Matins;

 The Parish

-- We pray for all the people who live and work in our Parish; that they will come to know the saving grace of Jesus, and be led by the Holy Spirit into a personal relationship with God.
+• We pray for all the people who live and work in our Parish; that they will come to know Jesus as Saviour, and be led by the Holy Spirit into a deeper personal relationship with Him;

-- We pray for those known to us who are sick, confined to their home, or staying in hospital or a residential home; we pray for their healing in the name of Jesus; and we pray for their carers, that they will know God's peace and strength;
+• We pray for those known to us who are sick, especially Rev. Peter Doodes at this time; also for those confined to their home, or staying in hospital or a residential home; we pray for their healing in the name of Jesus; and we pray for those who care for them, that they will know God's peace and strength;

-- We bring to you by name those people we hold in our hearts ………(Christian name only)
+• We bring to you those people we hold in our hearts ………(Christian name only)

 Church People